LuckyWasTaken/mealprep-helper/README.md

 # MealprepHelper

+Due to the fact that this project was just an Angular playground for me, it's now
+## DEPRECATED!

-## Just a simple angular App to keep track of your shopping list for your [mealprepsunday](http://reddit.com/r/mealprepsunday)
+Just a simple angular App to keep track of your shopping list for your [mealprepsunday](http://reddit.com/r/mealprepsunday)

 ## Development server